-Method 1: their remote pilot certificate AND initial or recurrent knowledge exam test report or
+- Method 1: their remote pilot certificate AND initial knowledge exam test report or recurrent training documentation.

 You find the date in method 1 or 2.
 You add two years and then find the last day of the month.
 It is important to know this as there might be some scam artists out there trying to save $150 by not taking a knowledge exam and hoping people don’t check.

-Dude are you saying I should bring along my knowledge exam with my remote pilot certificate with me when I fly?
+Should bring along my knowledge exam or training complete documentation with me when I fly?

 Well, it is a good idea in case that someone you are dealing with also read my article and wondering if you really are current.

 Corona Virus is preventing me from taking knowledge test.
 What can I do?

 My remote pilot knowledge test is about to expire, and I can’t go take the test because of Corona Virus.
 What can I do?

 It isn’t just remote pilots.
 All of aviation is affected by the Corona Virus.
 So the FAA did something about it…with two different Special Federal Aviation Regulations.